A Better Place to Be: Story

-The little man takes her home and attempts to turn on the lights as he enters his room, but the girl tells him to leave the lights off because she "doesn't mind the dark".
-The little man cannot believe his good luck, and tries again to speak to the girl, who says only:
+The man takes her home and attempts to turn on the lights as he enters his room, but the she tells him to leave the lights off and undresses for him.
+The little man cannot believe his good luck, and tries again to speak to the girl, who invites him to bed, commenting that being in a relationship is better than being lonely.